robertzk/misp/README.md

 Thus, running `misp hello.misp` will print "hello world", but one can also remove all ontobindings through `misp --onto= hello.misp`.
-Such a program would have no side effects, as all of its effects on the external world have been removed, and thus print nothing.
+Such a program would have no side effects, as all of its effects on the external world have been removed, and thus it would print nothing.

 ## Running MISP